Kotkoa/my-cv/index.md

 - Implemented user flows of account creation with multiple forms for various user types, regular forms, JSON Forms, Yup validation, and Apollo graphQl queries.
 - Added social features, allowing users to add each other to favorites, create groups, and sort lists using the React DnD kit library.
 - Optimizing the global theme of the Material-UI library by aligning main component styles with Figma to enhance library customization and consistency for reducing duplicate components.
-- Continuous collaboration with the backend devs to improve the API, adding new features and fixing bugs to meet business needs.
+- Continuous collaboration with the backend devs to improve the API, add new features, and fix bugs to meet business needs.
 - Removed web3 libraries, replaced blockchain operations with bank transactions, and added debit/credit card and bank account functionalities.
 - Orchestrated the integration of DocuSign for in-app application signings, streamlining the process and reducing turnaround time by 40%, ensuring compliance with stringent KYC regulations and legal requirements.
 - Enabled app evolution by migrating to an Nx Monorepo for streamlined maintenance and scaling within a single Git repository.
-- Covering with Jest tests and implementing the Cypress library with CI/CD integration for continuous testing of main user flows.
+- Covering with Jest tests and implementing the Cypress library with CI/CD integration for continuous testing of the main user flows.

 Technologies Used: React, React Native, Jotai, Context, Material-UI, Figma, Apollo GraphQL, Python, Go, JSON Forms, DnD kit, TV Chart Library, Nx Monorepo, Next.js, WordPress, Jest, Cypress.